proofrock/seif/README.md

 - Strong encryption, **zero trust** security model
 - **Small code** to be able to easily review it
 - **Light** on CPU, memory and bandwidth
-- All the state is in the SQLite database
+- All the state is in the database (using `etcd-io/bbolt`)

 ### Non-goals

 - No HTTPS (__DO USE A REVERSE PROXY__)
-- No backup of the database (use cron and any mean, like `sqlite3` cli util)
+- No backup of the database (use cron and copy the db file)

 ## Running